ManasSoni-2009/retina-mitra/README.md

 ## 6. License & Compliance

-DrishtiSetu is released under the **MIT License**.
+Retina-Mitra is released under the **MIT License**.
 Dataset adapters operate under the research licenses of APTOS, IDRiD, DRIVE, and Messidor-2 datasets.